 - optional: lime wedges and salt for rimming the glass es

-Add tequila, lime juice and Cointreau to a cocktail shaker, and shake or stir until combined.
-Taste, and if you would like it to be sweeter (most people do!), stir in a half teaspoon of agave or simple syrup until the mix reaches your desired level of sweetness.
+- Add tequila, lime juice and Cointreau to a cocktail shaker, and shake or stir until combined.
+Taste, and if you would like it to be sweeter, stir in a half teaspoon of agave or simple syrup at a time until the mix reaches your desired level of sweetness.

 To Make A Pitcher Of Margaritas (16 servings):